padfoot999/myBFF/README.md

 -d - dry run mode (skip somethingCool/password guessing only) --vhost (optional) - virtual hosting.
 This is for when you have a site where https://example.com goes to one page, but https://example.com/owa goes to another
 -o - output file
+--timeout <value> - timeout (Used to pause during password file attacks.)
 ```

 ## Planned Development: